 - I/O Input/Output.
-When asserted, the data on the bus is driven by the controller.
-When deasserted, the data on the bus is driven by the host adaptor.
-The host adaptor will use this line to enable its drivers onto the data bus. - C/D Control/Data.
-When asserted, the data transmitted across the bus will be the command or status bytes.
-When deasserted, the data will be the disk data or request sense bytes. - BUSY

-Busy is asserted as a response to the SEL line from the host adapter and to indicate that the host bus is currently in use. - MSG Message, when asserted, indicates that the command is completed.
-This bit is always followed with the assertion of I/O, and the assertion of REQ. - REQ Request.
+When asserted, the data on the bus is driven by the controller; when deasserted, the data on the bus is driven by the host adapter.
+The host adapter will use this line to enable its drivers onto the data bus. - C/D Control/Data.
+When asserted the data transmitted across the bus will be the command or status bytes; when deasserted the data will be the disk data bytes. - BUSY This bit is asserted as a response to the SEL line from the host adapter and to indicate that the host bus is currently in use. - MSG Message.
+When asserted indicates that the command is completed and status has been transferred.
+The assertion of this bit is always followed with the assertion of I/O, and the assertion of REQ, to cause a message byte transfer. - REQ Request.
 This bit operates in conjunction with I/O, C/D, & MSG.
 When asserted and I/O is asserted, REQ will mean that the data on the host bus is driven by the controller.
 When asserted and I/O is deasserted, REQ will mean that the data is driven by the host adaptor (H/A).